ebzzry/vee/README.md

 Ujo 🏺
 =====

-Ujo _(oo·yoh)_ is an experimental graph system written in Common Lisp.
+Ujo (oo·yoh) is an experimental platform which borrows ideas frow knowledge graphs, databases, and frame networks.

 This is a work-in-progress (WIP).